6oT9lpa/AI-Moderation-Content/README.md

 ![Learning rate by step](./docs/images/training/learning_rate_by_step.png)

-Per-label precision, recall, and F1 expose uneven model quality that aggregate metrics can hide. `TOXIC` has the lowest supported test recall and is a priority for additional hard examples. `FLOOD` and `IMAGE_SCAM` have no held-out test examples; flood must remain primarily rule-engine driven until that coverage is added.
+Per-label precision, recall, and F1 expose uneven model quality that aggregate metrics can hide. `TOXIC` has the lowest recall among labels with meaningful held-out support (`0.7816`) and remains a priority for additional hard examples.
+`FLOOD` has only one held-out example and `IMAGE_SCAM` has none, so these labels must remain primarily rule-engine driven until representative test coverage is added.

 ![Test quality by moderation label](./docs/images/training/test_per_label_metrics.png)